PrashantkumarWebDeveloper/jquery-form-validation/README.md

 ```javascript
 var app=validationJs(formSelector);
 ```
+###### Note: You need to initialize plugin for each form in different variable, say "app1" (Abobe Initialization can not be used for different form in the same page).

 Here “formSelector” is the css selector for your form.
 You can use ID, Class or anything according to your convenience.